hongtaoh/hongtaoh.github.io/content/en/blog/2021-04-05-gh-pages-action.md

 Press "Generate new token".
 Change the default expiration (30 days) if you would like.
 In "Select scopes", check "workflow".
 Then leave a note to yourself in the "Note" section.
 Scroll down and press "Generate token".
 Then copy the token you see.

-Go back to your `username.github.io` repository on GitHub -> Settings -> Secrets -> New repository secret.
+Go back to your `username.github.io` repository on GitHub -> Settings -> Secrets -> Actions -> New repository secret.

 Press Cmd+V (Windows: Control+V) in the "Value" section.
 In the "Name" section, input `PERSONAL_TOKEN`.
 Press "Add secret".